SashaCroatia/HardestMaze/README.md

 Keep the demonstrations concise but meaningful to highlight key behaviors.
 Some agent types (e.g., random agents) may struggle or fail to solve a problem.
 Some problems may take a long time to complete (e.g., a full game of chess).
 In such cases, you should cut off the demonstration after a representative sample of the agent's behavior and problem mechanics has be shown.

 ### 4. `problems.py`
-This file will contain the implementation of the problems you are solving with your AI algorithms.
+This file contains the implementation of generating and displaying a maze, along with a method that calls on an search algorithm to solve that maze.
 - Ensure that the problems are clearly defined and modular, so the algorithms can be easily tested on each.
 - For the **progress report**, this file should be fully implemented and require no major edits afterward.